Koppari/lowmarketcap/project/time_spent.md

 21.5
 - Remembering what I had done with the project
-- Implementing sorting by table headers to the front page
+- Implementing sorting by table headers to the front page (still to-do)
 **1h 10min**

 ---